 - Inability to speak or learn a language

 - Seizures and temporary loss of consciousness

 Due to the age of many of Chicago’s buildings and the level of lead contamination in soil throughout the area, children living in the city often test positive for elevated levels of lead.
 Studies have shown that even minor exposure can impact a child’s ability to learn and those with unsafe levels of lead in their bodies did not perform as well on standardized tests as their unaffected peers.
 Those with minor lead poisoning had a 33% chance of performing poorly while those with significantly elevated levels exhibited a 50% chance of poor performance.

 Proving Property Owner Negligence

-If you live in an older building, chances are the walls were originally painted with lead based paints and the pipes throughout your building may be worn.
+If you live in an older building, the walls were likely covered initially with lead-based paints.
+The pipes in the building are likely worn.
 Even if the paint has since been removed or painted over, lead particles and dust may still be present.
-It is the property owner’s duty to test buildings for the presence of lead and to take the measures needed to reduce the saturation of lead to levels that the State of Illinois has deemed safe.
+The property owner must test buildings for the presence of lead and to take the measures needed to reduce the saturation of lead to levels that the State of Illinois has deemed safe.
 If your child has suffered developmental delay due to lead poisoning, you are entitled to compensation for the following.